-Nowadays, you’ll find climbing structures on private properties all over the country, from small bouldering walls in children’s playrooms to 30-foot-tall slabs on the backside of pull barns.
+Nowadays, you’ll find climbing structures on private properties all over the country, from small bouldering walls in children’s playrooms to 30-foot-tall slabs on the backside of pole barns.
 Regardless of the project, a licensed structural engineer will work with you to build a solid, safe structure for you to practice your Sylvester Stallone moves.

 So, “Climb on!”

 Erin Spaulding, Communications Coordinator / Erin comes from a journalism background with an emphasis in feature writing.
 She enjoys capturing the unique details of a story and is a firm believer that every person (and every project, for that matter) has a story to tell.
 Erin loves running, fly fishing and learning about unique spaces.
 Back in Michigan, she owns a little studio condo readapted from an asylum into a mixed-use residential building.